fbpx

 Guacamole hosta

 ‘Guacamole’ is a lovely variety with green-gold leaves with a dark green edge.
-The yellow-green leaf center and dark green margin really does resemble an avocado.
-This variety is also very tolerant of the sun, and can typically be grown in full sun in zones 3-7 as long as the plant has enough water.
+The yellow-green leaf center and dark green margin really do resemble an avocado (or even a bright green apple).
+This variety is also very tolerant of the sun and can typically be grown in full sun in zones 3-9 as long as the plant has enough water.

 Francee hosta

 ‘Francee’ is another medium-sized hosta with beautiful variegation.
-Like the patriot hosta, the leaves of this plant are dark green with white margins that have a ruffled edge.
+Like the Patriot hosta, the leaves of this plant are dark green with white margins that have a ruffled edge.
 Francee is perfect for growing in mass plantings or as an accent plant in the garden.
+It’s also quite tolerant of the sun (as long as it gets enough water).

 June hosta

-‘June’ hosta is a medium-sized variety with lime green leaves that have dark blue-green edges.
+‘June’ hosta is a medium-sized variety with lime green leaves and dark blue-green edges.
 The contrast can be subtle in the shade and more pronounced when the plant gets some direct sunlight in the morning.
-This variety is easy to grow and can also be planted in a pot for an interesting shade container plant.
+This variety is easy to grow (even in warmer climates) and can also be planted in a pot for an interesting shade container plant.

 El nino hosta plants

-‘El Nino’ is an elegant variegated variety with blue-grey leaves and irregular white leaf edges.
-While some hostas have creamy yellow-white variegation, the edges of these leaves are truly pure snow white.
+‘El Niño’ is an elegant variety with blue-grey leaves that feature skinny white leaf edges.
+While some hostas have creamy yellow-white variegation, the edges of these leaves are truly pure snow white if the plants don’t get any direct sunlight.
 These plants form a nice mound of overlapping leaves and are perfect for edging plants or even container plants.

 ‘American Dream’ is a light green medium-sized hosta with white-margined leaves.
-These plants form a nice dense mound of slightly cupped leaves.
+These hosta plants form a nice dense mound of slightly cupped leaves.
 On established plants, the variegated white edge can be 2 inches wide (or more), making for a striking leaf pattern.
+Grow a few plants so you can cut some leaves for tropical-inspired bouquets!

 Earth angel leaf